YugandharPise/Stock-Agent/README.md

 2. Download the git repo from:
    [https://github.com/YugandharPise/Stock-Agent.git](https://github.com/YugandharPise/Stock-Agent.git)
 3. Copy the downloaded files into `stock-screenshot-agent`.
-4. Install Node.js from its official website and set it up.
+4. Install Node.js from its official website and set it up : [Node JS](https://nodejs.org/en)
-5. Install ngrok from its official website and set it up.
+5. Install ngrok from its official website and set it up : [Ngrok](https://dashboard.ngrok.com/get-started/setup/windows)
 6. In the Node.js terminal, run:

    ```bash